Fan Tutorial 2 - Design System - Part 1

 ,PowerConsumption = 0W

-Note that Valispace has automatically calculated the Mass of the Fan to 235g or 0.235 kg and its PowerConsumption to 1.1W
+Note that Valispace has automatically calculated the total Mass of the Fan to 235g or 0.235 kg and its total PowerConsumption to 1.1W.

 Please make sure to always use dots (.) as decimal separators for your values.